-13.4 Using the DT402D Throttle in Duplex Radio Mode
+13.4 Using the DT500D Throttle in Duplex Radio Mode

-There are three elements involved in duplex radio operation between the DT402D and the UR92: Duplex Group Name, Duplex Channel, and Duplex Password.
-These elements can be configured to provide a unique connection when operating in a multi-system environment.
+There are three elements involved in duplex radio operation between the DT500D and the UR92: Duplex Group Name, Duplex Group Channel, and Duplex Group Password.
+These elements can be configured to provide a unique connection when operating in a multisystem environment.

-See the Quick Start setup guide in Section 2.0 for setting up the UR92 and Joining the DT402D to the Duplex Group.
+See the Quick Start setup guide, Section 2.0, for setting up the UR92 and Joining the DT500D to the Duplex Group.
 There are several additional operation and configuration options for the Duplex Group covered below.

-13.4.1 Join a Duplex Group In Duplex Radio Mode
+13.4.1 Join a Duplex Group

-The DT402D will remember the last Duplex Group that it joined and display that Group Name upon startup.
-If the Duplex Group is available, the DT402D will rejoin the Group.
+The DT500D will remember the last Duplex Group that it joined and display that Duplex Group Name upon power on.
+If the Duplex Group is available, the DT500D will rejoin the Group.
 If the Group is not available, you will get an Idle screen.
 To select a Group, follow these instructions

-1. Make sure there is a known good battery installed in the DT402D.
-Press the OPT / t key.
+Make sure there is a battery installed in the DT500D and turn on the throtle.
+Press the OPT / T key.
 (If you are starting from the Idle screen hold the key down for 3 seconds to power up the Throttle.)
 You will see:

-2. Press the FIND key to display the Rf search mode and scan the last active channel.
+2. Press the FIND key to display the rf search mode and scan the last active channel.
 ScanNets will briefly appear on the display and if there is no Group available on the last Channel used (19 in our example) you will see:

-3. Press the Y / + or N / - key to change the Channel up or down.
-At each channel the display will show "hit FIND" to search for a Duplex Group name operating on that channel.
+3. Press the Y / + or N /- key to change the Channel up or down.
+At each channel the display will show "hit Find" to search for a Duplex Group name operating on that channel.

-4. When the DT402D discovers a Duplex Group the name will blink in the display.
+4. When the DT500D discovers a Duplex Group the name will blink in the display.
 In the example below, the Group Name is the default (Dtx0048) for a UR92 that has been installed in another system.